 The Demand for Quality

 From brand safety to viewability to fraud, concerns over quality across the digital supply chain remain at the forefront of industry discussions.
 There is a need for transparency on both the inventory and ad quality sides of the equation, safeguarding publishers and advertisers alike.
 As a result, we are seeing a resurgence of direct relationships between buyers and sellers of digital media, where quality standards can be ensured.
-We are also seeing a plethora of supply chain validation companies such as WhiteOps, Integral Ad Science, Moat, and others, as well as exciting new innovations such as ads.txt.
+We are also seeing a plethora of supply chain validation companies such as WhiteOps, Integral Ad Science, Moat, and others, as well as exciting new innovations such as the ads.txt initiative.

 In the now famous speech by Marc Pritchard, chief brand officer of Procter & Gamble, he clearly proclaimed that P&G was putting their money where their mouth is and holding their partners accountable for managing a responsible supply chain.
 Subsequently, the recent mandate by the IAB that members be registered with the Trustworthy Accountability Group (TAG) is a positive sign of things to come.
 Action plans have replaced conversations.